dly2424/py-tale/README.md

 > This function will create a websocket connection in the background.
 Currently only returns None.
 ```
     Parameters:
-        •server_id - the ID number if your server.
+        •server_id - the ID number of your server.
 Int object.
         •body (optional!) - default: '{"should_launch":"false","ignore_offline":"false"}' String object.
     Example return:
         None